tegioz/chat/README.md

   - <strong>Server side:</strong> Node.js, Socket.io, Express, Redis
   - <strong>Client side:</strong> HTML5 Boilerplate, Bootstrap, Handlebars and jQuery

+This is just a <strong>proof of concept</strong> of what could be done with these technologies.

 If you just want to see it running, visit: http://www.tegioz.com:8888

 ### Requires